Lars Walther

-Lars Walther (born 15 October 1965 in Aalborg, Denmark) is a retired Danish handball player and current handball coach.
+Lars Walther (born 15 October 1965) is a Danish retired handball player and current handball coach.
 He is currently coaching Toyota Autobody- Kariya Japan.

 As a player he won the Portuguese cup in 1988.

 As a coach he has won the Polish championship in 2011, the Romanian championship and cup in 2015 and the Swiss championship and cup in 2016.